geosim/QAD/help/help_en/qad.rst

 DIMSTYLE
 ~~~~~~~~

 The same as the most popular CAD.
+Project variable.

 EDGEMODE
 ~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 FILLETRAD
 ~~~~~~~~~

 The same as the most popular CAD.
+Project variable.

 GRIPCOLOR
 ~~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 GRIPCONTOUR
 ~~~~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 GRIPHOT
 ~~~~~~~

 The same as the most popular CAD.
+Global variable.

 GRIPOVER
 ~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 GRIPMULTIFUNCTIONAL
 ~~~~~~~~~~~~~~~~~~~

 | Specifies the access methods to multi-functional grips.
+Global
+  variable.
 | 0 = Access to multi-functional grips is disabled.
 | 2 = Access multi-functional grips with the dynamic menu and the Hot
   Grip shortcut menu.